 The pandemic highlighted an obvious difference between behavioral health and most other fields of medicine: behavioral health can operate online to a much greater extent.
 Behavioral health practitioners need robust telehealth options, so much so that it makes sense to have them built right into the EHR.
 An EHR designed for garden-variety medical practices isn’t likely to prioritize telehealth integration.
 It might be added as a post-pandemic afterthought, or ignored altogether, which would leave you to find and manage a second set of software for your telehealth needs.

 Behavioral health software, on the other hand, typically comes with telehealth capabilities, merging seamlessly with your scheduling, note-taking, and documentation processes.

-Low Note-Taking Capacity
+Multi-Specialty EHR’s Have Low Note-Taking Capacity

 Generally speaking, behavioral health practitioners take more extensive notes compared to other clients served by a multi-specialty EHR company.

 Your practitioners see the same patients for months or years.
 Each session demands detailed notes to determine patient progress or regression, to identify treatments that work and those that don’t, to record how the patient is responding, and to keep a log of what was discussed by both patient and provider.